tal-z/SoundsLike/README.md

 - Database Entity Resolution

 ## How to install it:
 For now, no pip install is available.
-To use SoundsLike, you'll need to download the SoundsLike directory and save it where you want it.
+To use SoundsLike, you'll need to download the SoundsLike package and save it where you want it.
 You can download the individual modules instead if you prefer; there are no inter-dependencies.

 Pip install is planned for the future.